 “Canadians need to understand the financial and physical risks they and their families are exposed to.
 Better building codes, increased risk awareness, and infrastructure improvements are all needed to make our communities more resilient.”

-In light of the upcoming federal election, Insurance Bureau of Canada (IBC) has issued a plea that all political parties commit to a National Action Plan on Flooding.
+In light of the upcoming federal election, the Insurance Bureau of Canada (IBC) has issued a plea that all political parties commit to a National Action Plan on Flooding.

 Craig Stewart, Vice President, Federal Affairs, noted, “The widespread flooding this spring affected thousands of Canadians in eastern Canada.
 Whether it be from floods, wildfires, or windstorms, the financial risk of climate change is escalating.